kochjohannes/digit_classifier/README.md

 Due to the rather large ML-model size (~50 MB), the training is done on your computer, requiring it to download the MNIST database.
 If your run the setup script, the database will be removed after the setup.
-From terminal, navigate to the folder with setup.sh and run `./setup.sh` Once the setup is completed, you can run the classifier as:
+From terminal, navigate to the folder with setup.sh and run `chmod u+x setup.sh` and then `./setup.sh` Once the setup is completed, you can run the classifier using:
 `python3 digit_classifier.py /path/to/file.jpg`
+Note!
+On my Mac it works using both python and python3 but there has been indication that the setup requires python3 on Linux.